Squib (explosive)

 0.5 and 1 grain bullet hit squibs and solid polycarbonate backing shields to simulate a gunshot wound on an actor.
 A blood pack is to be built atop the squib.

 A bullet hit squib assembly example to be attached to an actor's wardrobe.

-An actor behind-the-scenes with pre-scored "bullet holes" on his costume and squibs blowing open fake blood packets for a gunshot wound stunt.
+Aftermath of a gunshot wound stunt where bullet hit squibs hidden in the actor's costume blew open pre-scored "bullet holes", bursting fake blood through and subsequently running down the jacket.